kbuzard/website/content/teaching/606/textbooks.md

 ## Math references
 For math references, I find the appendices of MWG often inaccessible and am not aware of others that are comprehensive.
 I do, however, like KrepsNew's appendices on Real Analysis and Convexity.
 I am a huge fan of the book listed below on optimization by Dixit as well as Simon and Blume's math for economists book.
-I will integrate parts of Binmore's and Velleman's books in class and suggest them as background preparation for anyone without a background in Real Analysis.
-I have made available a list of [Real Analysis]({{< ref "courses/606/math.md" >}}) topics from Corbae et al. with which you should endeavor to be familiar.
+I will integrate parts of Binmore's and Velleman's books in class and suggest them as [background preparation]({{< ref "teaching/606/math.md" >}}) for anyone without a background in Real Analysis.
+I have made available a list of [Math topics]({{< ref "teaching/606/math_topics.md" >}}) from Corbae et al. with which you should endeavor to be familiar.
 Corbae et al. presents the material in a more complex way than what is needed for our purposes, so the list is useful as a reference but I don't suggest using this as a text to learn the concepts.

 - Dixit (1990), "Optimization in Economic Theory," Oxford University Press, Second Edition.
 - Simon and Blume (1994), "Mathematics for Economists," Norton.